10 Popular Catholic Saints and their Significance to the Faith

-One of my favorite aspects of being Catholic is knowing that I am a part of a vast community of both living Catholics around the world and the millions of faithful people who have gone before us: the communion of saints.
+One of my favorite aspects of being Catholic is knowing that I am part of a vast community of both living Catholics around the world and millions of faithful people who have gone before us: the communion of saints.

 The communion of saints is comprised of all people who were disciples of Jesus while they walked on the earth — people who loved God, followed the path of Christ, and let the Holy Spirit move through their words and actions — some of whom you likely knew personally!

 Included in the group is a special kind of Saint (often differentiated as a “capital ‘S’ saint”), a person who has been formally recognized by the church for their exemplary life of virtue, devotion to Jesus, and service to God and neighbors.

 This formal recognition is called “canonization,” and it’s the process through which the Pope, acting on behalf of the entire Church, “declares a Catholic to be united with God in heaven, an intercessory to God on behalf of the living, and worthy of public and universal veneration” (The United States Council of Catholic Bishops).
 These are the Saints from which we derive saint relics, which we discussed in a previous blog post.

 There are thousands of canonized Saints within our tradition, each carrying a unique story, each acting as an example of faith, and each waiting to act on our behalf, to intercede for us through our prayers.
 Here are ten of the most popular Catholic Saints and their meanings to people of faith:

 Considering that Pope Francis named 2021 “The Year of St. Joseph,” and that his feast day is quickly approaching (April 30th!), there’s no better place to begin this list of popular Catholic Saints than with St. Joseph.